-It is worth reading it in conjunction with the BFCMA guide, General Guidance on the selection and installation of flues and chimneys for wood burning and multi fuel appliances in residential properties.
+It is worth reading it in conjunction with the BFCMA guide, Wood Burning & Multi Fuel in Residential Properties.

 The guide covers both residential and commercial installations.
 The competencies required for residential and commercial installations are different.
 Designers and installers of appliances over 50kW should be able to demonstrate relevant competency and follow the regulative requirements of the building regulations and relevant standards like BSEN 15287 and BSEN 13384.